 The B.S. in Health Science, Accelerated Pre-Occupational Therapy Concentration (3+3), which is available to a limited number of students selected on a competitive basis, provides the opportunity for students to enter the graduate-level ISU Occupational Therapy program during their fourth undergraduate year and complete a pre-professional year in the program as an undergraduate.
 During the first three years, students who wish to pursue this concentration area complete a course of study that meets the ISU General Education requirements, the BS Health Science Core courses, and the OT program prerequisite course requirements.
-Student applicants must complete Chemistry (CHEM 1101) and Statistics (MATH 1153) with an earned grade of B+ or better before applying for accelerated entry status.
-These students may apply during the fall semester of their academic junior year for accelerated entry status.
+Student applicants must complete Chemistry (CHEM 1101) and Statistics (MATH 1153) with an earned grade of B or better before applying for accelerated entry status.
+Prospective students should apply by September 30 during the fall semester of their academic junior year for accelerated entry status.
 If accepted, they complete the pre-professional year within the OT program during their senior year.
-Upon completion of the pre-professional year, each student will receive a Bachelor of Science in Health Science degree and continue (after acceptance by the Graduate School) as a graduate student, directly into the third semester (summer) of the Master of Occupational Therapy program, with expected completion and awarding of the master's degree two years later.
-Due to the competitive nature of admission to graduate-level occupational therapy programs, students are strongly encouraged to maintain a grade point average of 3.0 or better throughout the BSHS curriculum.
+During the spring semester of that pre-professional year, students will apply to the ISU Graduate School and the MOT Program to be considered for acceptance.
+Students will receive a Bachelor of Science in Health Science degree in May of that year.
+If accepted into the post-professional year, students continue as a graduate student in the third semester (summer) of the Master of Occupational Therapy curriculum.
+Successful students will complete and receive their master's degree two years later.
+Due to the competitive nature of admission to graduate-level occupational therapy programs, students must maintain a grade point average of 3.0 or better throughout the BSHS curriculum.

 Students not accepted into the accelerated concentration area may continue within the pre-OT curriculum, earn their bachelor's degrees, and apply to graduate-level occupational therapy programs at ISU and elsewhere through the traditional graduate school processes.

 The combination of the BSHS and MOT program creates a seamless entry into the occupational therapy profession, ensuring all prerequisites in social, physical, and biological sciences are completed in a timely manner.
-For the most current information and application instructions for the BSHS Accelerated program, check out the webpage or contact Dr. Kelly Thompson, Director of BSHS Pre OT Accelerated at email@example.com.
+For the most current information and application instructions for the BSHS Accelerated program, check out the webpage or contact Dr. Amanda Henscheid, Director of BSHS Pre OT Accelerated at firstname.lastname@example.org.

 Occupational Therapy Program Prerequisites